landlord guides

 Is Self-Management Right for You?

-Approximately 40% of private landlords in England manage their properties without a letting agent.
-For some, it is a deliberate choice driven by cost savings and a desire for direct control.
-For others, it is the default because they only have one property and the agent fees seem disproportionate.
+Self-management is a deliberate choice for approximately 40% of private landlords in England, according to industry surveys from the Royal Institution of Chartered Surveyors (RICS).
+For some, it is driven by cost savings and a desire for direct control.
+For others, it is the default because they only have one property and agent fees seem disproportionate.
+Success depends on having systems in place for compliance, rent collection, and maintenance—winging it eventually leads to missed deadlines or tenant disputes.

 Self-managing does not mean doing everything yourself.
 It means taking responsibility for ensuring everything gets done — and knowing when to bring in professionals.